 Art Therapist Career (Salary + Duties + Interviews)

-Art therapy, while more general than equine therapy or drama therapy, can be a fun and rewarding experience for people going through many different experiences and disorders.
-It can also be a fun and rewarding career!
-Read on to learn more about art therapy and how you can get started as an art therapist.
+Art therapy, while more general than equine therapy or drama therapy, provides a tactile and creative outlet for individuals to express and process their emotions.
+It's beneficial for those undergoing therapy and can be a fun and rewarding career for therapists.
+Read on to learn more about art therapy and how to embark on a career as an art therapist.

 What does an Art Therapist Do?

-Art therapists use art as healing, providing outlets for creative expression to those who are suffering from mental disorders and distress.
-Through different media (painting, crafting, sculpting, etc.) art therapists give patients in many settings the chance to try something new, relieve stress, and use their mind.
+Art therapists use art as healing, providing creative expression to those suffering from mental disorders and distress.
+Through different media (painting, crafting, sculpting, etc.), art therapists give patients in many settings the chance to try something new, relieve stress, and use their minds.

 Art therapists may work with patients including: